Jennifer’s testimony

 Giulia is a designer originally from the province of Turin who now lives in Marseille, France.
 Since childhood, she has found refuge in drawing and expressing her thoughts.

 In 2017, while living in Brussels, she realised almost by chance that she had ovarian cancer.
 A few years later, he decided to rely on drawing again, but this time, he did so to tell his story.
-The objective is to raise awareness of this tumour and reflect on the importance of listening to our body and its signals.
+The objective is to raise awareness of this tumour and reflect on the importance of listening to and testing our body and its STD signals.

 Story of Marta